Bougakov/Micromake-D1-3D-printer/calibrating.md

 M99 Z0 ; Disables stepper motor for tower Z for 10 seconds.
 ~~~~

-At this step you don't really need to know the length of your rod (or ruler).
+At this step you don't really need to know the exact length of your rod (or ruler).
 You just ensured that the distance between each pulley and the bottom is uniform.

 Next, run this command: